4d/docs/docs/Notes/updates.md

 - Using a legacy syntax for declaring parameters (e.g. `C_TEXT($1)` or `var $1 : Text`) is now deprecated and generates warnings at code typing, syntax checking, and compilation steps.
 - Selections are now kept consistent after some records have been deleted and others records created (see [this blog post](https://blog.4d.com/4d-keeps-your-selections-of-records-consistent-regarding-deletion-of-records/).
 - In the updated [OpenSSL library](#library-table), the default SSL/TLS security level has been changed from 1 to 2.
 RSA, DSA and DH keys of 1024 bits and above and less than 2048 bits as well as ECC keys of 160 bits and above and less than 224 bits are now no longer allowed.
 By default, TLS compression was already disabled in previous OpenSSL versions.
 At security level 2 it cannot be enabled.
+- In order to allow password verification when the [4D user directory uses the bcrypt algorithm](https://blog.4d.com/bcrypt-support-for-passwords/), the "password" value in the *connectionInfo* parameter of the [`Open datastore`](../API/DataStoreClass.md#open-datastore) command is now sent in clear form by default.
+Make sure your "On REST authentication" database method can handle passwords in clear form (third parameter is then **False**) and that `Open datastore` encrypts your connection by passing the "tls" option to **True** in *connectionInfo*.
+In specific cases, a new "passwordAlgorithm" option can also be used (see [`Open datastore`](../API/DataStoreClass.md#open-datastore) command).

 ## 4D 20 R3